Skip to main content

 Before we can dive into HDR10+, we need to make sure we understand HDR.
 We’ve got a few fantastic deep dives on this technology that you can peruse at your leisure, but for the sake of a quick introduction, high-dynamic range as it pertains to TVs allows for video and still images with much greater brightness, contrast, and better color accuracy than what was possible in the past.
 HDR works for movies, TV shows, and video games.
 Unlike increases in resolution (like 720p to 1080p), which aren’t always immediately noticeable — especially when viewed from a distance — great HDR material is eye-catching from the moment you see it.

-HDR requires two things at a minimum: A TV that is HDR-capable and a source of HDR video, like a 4K HDR Blu-ray disc and compatible Blu-ray player, or an HDR movie on Netflix.
+HDR requires two things at a minimum: A TV that is HDR-capable and a source of HDR video, such as a 4K HDR Blu-ray disc and compatible Blu-ray player, or an HDR movie on Netflix or other streaming service that supports it.
 Confused consumers often conflate 4K and HDR, but they are very different technologies; not all 4K TVs can handle HDR, and some do it much better than others.
 That said, most new TVs support both 4K UHD and HDR.

 But saying “HDR” is like saying “digital music”: There are several different types of HDR, and each has its own strengths and weaknesses.